-But Luke records something amazing that happened with one of the thieves.
-God opened his eyes and changed his heart.
+But in the passage that we read, Luke records something amazing that happened with one of the criminals.
 He turned to Christ and was forgiven.
-This criminal would have heard Jesus say, "Father, forgive them, for they do not know what they do."
-He understood that Jesus was forgiving, and he hoped that perhaps he could be forgiven too.
+This criminal would have heard Jesus show care for the women who were weeping for Him.
+He would have heard Jesus say, "Father, forgive them, for they do not know what they do."
+He would have seen how Jesus never resisted those who were crucifying Him.
+God opened the thief's eyes.

 All the thief asked was for Jesus to remember him.
 But Jesus gave him far more than that.
-He promised that he would be with Jesus that very day in Paradise.
+He promised that day, he would be with Jesus in Paradise.
 Jesus forgave that criminal of all of his sin.
-The thief had absolutely nothing to offer and could do nothing to pay for his sins on his own, but Jesus still saved him and granted him eternal life.
+And that criminal had absolutely nothing to offer - his hands and feet were nailed down.